datawire/ambassador-docs/topics/install/install-ambassador-oss.md

 See the [integrations with community projects](../ambassador-oss-community) to quickly install the Ambassador API Gateway.

+## Set up Service Catalog

+[Set up Service Catalog](../../../tutorials/getting-started/#3-connect-your-cluster-to-ambassador-cloud) to view all of your service metadata in Ambassador Cloud.

 ## Want More?

 For more features, check out the latest build of the [Ambassador Edge Stack](../).